DLC Technician Grade

 - On completion of the course you can apply to take accredited examinations and then progress to either the clock or watch pathway of the BHI Intermediate and Final Grade DLC

 What support is available?

-- Tutor Feedback: You also have the option to buy tutor feedback at any time during your study, with an option to pay as you go.
+- Tutor Feedback: You also have the option to buy tutor feedback at any time during your study.
 This allows you to email or post your answers to the end of lesson questions and your practical test pieces for marking and assessment by one of the Institute’s professional tutors

 - Local BHI Branches: Branches across the UK [and abroad] offer a calendar of events throughout the year including lectures, auctions, tours and a chance to meet like minded people and make contact with professional members